alecazam/kram/README.md

 Texture processing is complex and there be dragons.
 Just be aware of some of the limitations of kram as currently implemented.

 ```
-Filtering - only point filtering in kram
+Rescale Filtering - 1x1 point filter
+Mip filtering - 2x2 box filter that's reasonable for pow2, but not ideal for non-pow2 mips, done in linear space using half4 storage, in-place to save mem

 1D array - no mip support due to hardware
 3D textures - no mip support, uses ASTC 2d slice encode used by Metal/Android, not exotic ASTC 3d format